fossas/fossa-cli/docs/references/strategies/system/dpkg/dpkg.md

-# Dpkg
+# DPKG

-This is debian package manager, often used debian centric distros- e.g. `ubuntu`.
+The Debian Package Manager, often additionally used debian based distros such as `ubuntu`.

 > This analysis is only ran for Container Scanning.